 Table 6.4.
-On-site Stormwater Management BMPs for Runoff Treatmen Table 6.4.
-On-site Stormwater Management BMPs for Runoff Treatment --- ------------------- --------------------------- ------------------- ---------- -------- -----------
+(On-site Stormwater Management BMPs for Runoff Treatment --------------------- -------------------- ------------ ---------- -------- -----------

-ВМР Oil/Water Separation Phosphorous Treatment Enhanced Treatment Basic Water Quality Treatment Design and Sizing Criteria Amended Soil ^a No No No No DOE Manual Chapter 5 of Vol. V; Soils for Salmon ^b Full Dispersion No Yes Yes Yes LID Manual Chapter 7 Full Infiltration No Yes Yes Yes DOE Manual, Volume III, 3.3.9(A) Bioretention No No Yes Yes D6-03.2 A Pervious Pavement No No Yes ^c Yes ^c D6-03.2 B Rain Recycling No ^d No ^d No ^d No ^d D6-03.2 C Vegetated Roofs No ^d No ^d No ^d No ^d D6-03.2 D Reverse Slope Sidewalks No ^d No ^d No ^d No ^d D6-03.2 E Minimal Excavation Foundation Systems No ^d No ^d No ^d No ^d D6-03.2 F
+ВМР Oil/Water Separation Phosphorous Treatment Enhanced Treatment Basic Water Quality Treatment Design and Sizing Criteria

+Amended Soil ^a No No No No DOE Manual

+Chapter 5 of Vol.

+V; Soils for

+Salmon ^b

+Full Dispersion No Yes Yes Yes LID Manual

+Chapter 7

+Full Infiltration No Yes Yes Yes DOE Manual,

+Volume III,

+3.3.9(A)

+Bioretention No No Yes Yes D6-03.2 A

+Pervious No No Yes ^c Yes ^c D6-03.2 B

+Pavement

+Rain Recycling No ^d No ^d No ^d No ^d D6-03.2 C

+Vegetated Roofs No ^d No ^d No ^d No ^d D6-03.2 D

+Reverse Slope No ^d No ^d No ^d No ^d D6-03.2 E

+Sidewalks

+Minimal No ^d No ^d No ^d No ^d D6-03.2 F

+Excavation

+Foundation

+Systems

 - Areas meeting the criteria for full dispersion or full infiltration credit shall be excluded from runoff treatment requirements.
 Amended soil areas shall be modeled as landscape unless used to meet full dispersion requirements. - b.
-Source: (Guidelines and Resources for Implementing Soil Quality and Depth BMP T5.13 in WDOE Stormwater Management Manual for Western Washington, 2009 Edition). - ^{c.} Provides treatment if underlain by soils that meet Soil Physical and Chemical Suitability for Treatment requirements in Chapter 3 of Volume III of the DOE Manual, including minimum depth (18 inches), minimum cation exchange capacity, minimum organic content and maximum infiltration rate. - d.
+Source: (Guidelines and Resources for Implementing Soil Quality and Depth BMP T5.13 in WDOE Stormwater Management Manual for Western Washington, 2009 Edition). - Provides treatment if underlain by soils that meet Soil Physical and Chemical Suitability for Treatment requirements in Chapter 3 of Volume III of the DOE Manual, including minimum depth (18 inches), minimum cation exchange capacity, minimum organic content and maximum infiltration rate. - d.
 These BMPs are not capable of meeting water quality treatment requirements.
 Further, some of these NDPs typically receive only roof runoff, which does not require treatment.